cosmos/sdk-tutorials/README.md

     url: /course-ida/landingpages/week5-lp.html
     submodules:
       - title: CosmJS and Building Your CosmJS Chain
+        description: The TypeScript library for the Cosmos SDK
         url: /course-ida/landingpages/week5-lp.html
         order: 0
       - title: What is CosmJS
-        description: What is CosmJS and what can it do for me?
+        description: CosmJS and what it can do for me
         url: /academy/xl-cosmjs/intro.html
         order: 1
-      - title: Your First CosmJS Actions
+      - title: Your First CosmJS Actions - Send Tokens
         description: Interacting with a Cosmos SDK chain through CosmJS
         url: /academy/xl-cosmjs/first-steps.html
         order: 2
       - title: Compose Complex Transactions
-        description: Send multiple tokens and messages through CosmJS
+        description: Sending multiple tokens and messages through CosmJS
         url: /academy/xl-cosmjs/multi-msg.html
         order: 3
       - title: Learn to Integrate Keplr
         description: Interacting with a Cosmos SDK chain through CosmJS and Keplr
         url: /academy/xl-cosmjs/with-keplr.html
         order: 4
-      - title: Create Custom Objects
+      - title: Create Custom CosmJS Interfaces
-        description: To work with your blockchain
+        description: Working with your blockchain
         url: /academy/xl-cosmjs/create-custom.html
         order: 5
-      - title: Create Custom Objects for Your Checkers Blockchain
+      - title: The Custom Objects for Your Checkers Blockchain
-        description: Create the objects that your GUI will use
+        description: Creating the objects for your GUI
         url: /academy/4-my-own-chain/cosmjs-objects.html
         order: 6
       - title: Create Custom Messages for Your Checkers Blockchain
-        description: Create the messages that your GUI will use
+        description: Introducing the message to create a game
         url: /academy/4-my-own-chain/cosmjs-messages.html
         order: 7
   - title: CosmJS for Your Chain - GUI and Backend Script